 The galaxy that our solar system belongs to is known as “The way of chopped hay galaxy” or “The Milky Way galaxy” It takes an oval shape with coiled spiral arms extending from it, and the Sun lies on one of these spiral arms.
 The solar system consists of the Sun, the Planets, the Moons, the Asteroids, the Meteors, the Meteorites & the Comets.

 The planets are eight spherical opaque bodies that revolve around the Sun in one direction (counterclockwise), They are arranged according to the distances from the Sun as follows: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune.
 They revolve around the Sun in semi-circular or elliptical (oval) orbits, The orbits of the planets lie in one plane perpendicular to the Sun’s axis of rotation around itself.

-Mercury and Venus have no Moons revolve around them.
+Mercury and Venus have no Moons revolving around them.
 Earth has one moon.
 Mars has two moons.
 Jupiter has 62 moons.
 Saturn has 60 moons.
 Uranus has 27 moons.
 Neptune has 12 moons.

 The Moons which are the small planets (the satellites) that are affected by the gravity of the larger planets and rotate around them.